1995parham/github-do-not-ban-us/README.md

-# Github must be a free platform ...
+# Github must be a free platform

 ## Introduction

-Github was a free platform for everyone since many years ago but it has decided to ban Iranian accounts.
+Github was a free platform for everyone since many years ago, but it has decided to ban Iranian accounts.
-I think living in a country is not a choice that you have but beinging developer and contributing to open-source environment is choice.
-Github ban us from our freedom to contribute and being part of open-source environment because we are living in Iran.
+I think living in a country is not a choice that you have, but being a developer and contributing to the open-source community is a choice.
+Github bans us from our freedom to contribute and being part of the open-source ecosystem because we are living in Iran.

+You should not judge people based on their living country.
+You can restrict a government, but you should not ban your active and loyal users without any caution.

-I think is ok to ban Iranian from paied services but ban us from having a simple Github page is not right.
-I want to be a part of open source projects ....
+I think having a simple Github page is our fundamental right.
+Don't make us leave the open-source community.

 ## Note
-Please let us get a backup from our private repository before disabling them.
+Please at least let us get a backup from our private repository before disabling them.